thegreenwebfoundation/co2.js/README.md

 2. Then run `npx np <VERSION>`.
 3. `np` will run several automated steps to publish the new package to NPM.
 4. If everything runs successfully, you can then add release notes to GitHub for the newly published package.

+## Marginal and average emissions intensity data

+CO2.js includes yearly average grid intensity data from [Ember](https://ember-climate.org/data/data-explorer/), as well as marginal intensity data from the [UNFCCC](https://unfccc.int/) (United Nations Framework Convention on Climate Change).
+You can find the data in JSON and CommonJS Module format in the `data/output` folder.

 ## Licenses

 The code for CO2.js is licensed Apache 2.0.